ska-telescope/ska-sdp-data-product-api/docs/src/userguide/overview.rst

 ---------------

 Verify the API's status by sending a GET request to the /status endpoint.
 The response will indicate the API's operational state.
+This is typically the first check to make sure the API is running and available.
+For this section and below, the responses are example outputs, and what you get may vary based on your local time and configurations.

 *Request*